eprbell/rp2/README.dev.md

 * Chronological: these methods sort the in-lots based on their chronological order and have O(n) complexity.
 FIFO is an example of this type.
 * Feature-dependent: these methods sort in-lots according to a specific criterion that depends on the features of the current out-lot, such as spot price or date of sale, and have O(n*log(n)) complexity.
 HIFO (Highest-Index-First-Out) is an example of this type.

+The RP2 accounting engine automatically provides the following common functionality for all plugins:
+* ensure the date of the selected acquired lot is always before or on the date of the sold lot;
+* lot iteration, sorting, pairing and fractioning;
+* partial lot management: this occurs when a lot amount cannot be used fully;
+* lot disambiguation: this occurs when lots have the same timestamp;
+* accounting method change year over year: this occurs when the user changes accounting method with the `-m` option.

+Note that the RP2 accounting engine uses [universal application](https://www.forbes.com/sites/shehanchandrasekera/2020/09/17/what-crypto-taxpayers-need-to-know-about-fifo-lifo-hifo-specific-id/), not per-wallet application: this means there is one queue for each coin across every wallet and exchange and the accounting method is applied to each such queue.

 Accounting method plugins are discovered by RP2 at runtime and they must adhere to the conventions shown below.
 To add a new plugin follow this procedure:
 * add a new Python file to the `src/rp2/plugin/accounting_method/` directory and give it a meaningful name (like fifo.py)
 * For chronological accounting methods: